openstack/cinder/doc/source/configuration/block-storage/drivers/open-e-joviandss-driver.rst

 Open-E JovianDSS iSCSI driver
 =============================

-The ``JovianISCSIDriver`` allows usage of Open-E Jovian Data Storage Solution to be used as Block Storage in OpenStack deployments.
+The ``JovianISCSIDriver`` allows usage of Open-E JovianDSS Data Storage Solution to be used as Block Storage in OpenStack deployments.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~